Hydrosols & Floral Waters: Applications, Benefits and Industrial Relevance - CitSpray

 Q3: Do hydrosols require preservatives?

-Q4: Are hydrosols suitable for sensitive skin products?
+Q4: Are hydrosols suitable for sensitive skin?

-Yes, especially rose, chamomile, and lavender hydrosols.
+Yes — rose, chamomile, and lavender are best.

-Q5: How are hydrosols packaged for bulk supply?
+Q5: How are hydrosols packaged in bulk?

 Conclusion